ScintillaLuz/scintillaluz.github.io/_projects/2019-01-20-bandcamp-post-purchase-page-revamp.md

 ## Conclusions

 * After the launch we recorderd a significant increase in app installs
-* As of today, the PPP remains the first place they get to know about our apps
+* As of today, the PPP remains the first place fans get to know about our apps
 * Later we introduced two other types of items for purchase, without changing anything in this design
-* On the other hand... **desktop users wanted to see the download first**.
+* On the other hand… **desktop users wanted to see the download first**.
 The streaming message was important communication for us, but not a priority for fans.
-The plan is to go back fixing the issue, honoring real users’ needs first.
+The plan is to go back and reexamine the issue, honoring real users’ needs first.